openvnf/kube-vxlan-controller/README.md

 #### route

-Defines a route table rule that controller can create after an interface setup.
-The following example descibes how to create a rule routing a subnet "192.168.2.0/24" via the "192.168.1.1" gateway:
+Defines a routing table rule that controller can create after an interface setup.
+The following example describes how to create a rule for routing to the subnet "192.168.2.0/24" via the "192.168.1.1" gateway:

 ```
 route=192.168.2.0/24:192.168.1.1